giannacrisha/PythonCodeDump/README.md

 # PythonCodeDump
-i found these files in my flashdrive imma upload them here so i can delete them
+i found these old files in my flashdrive. imma upload them here so i can delete them